jcourtois/ac-chef-tutorial/README.md

 ### Your First Cookbook
 Main Objective: Write a Chef cookbook that will provision an application server for the Minions app.
 #### Sharing a Folder
 How will we get the app code onto the virtual machine?
-For now, lets share a directory from our host machine with the guest VM.
+For now, let's share a directory from our host machine with the guest VM.
 Add the following line to your driver configuration in `.kitchen.yml`.
 Be careful when you change the .yml files, they have strict syntax rules.
 Even a wrongly tabbed space can make a yaml file invalid.
 You can use http://codebeautify.org/yaml-validator to check if your yaml is valid.